robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 - ftp: works for file & directory operations including support for the m* commands
 - filezilla, fireftp: work fine, including loading into the editor & saving back.
 Take care to limit the number of data session to 1.
-- Nautilus: works fine, including loading into the editor & saving back.
+- Nautilus: works mostly, including loading into the editor & saving back.
+Copying multiple files at once to the esp8266 fails, because nautilus tries to open multiple sessions for that purpose.
 Configure Nautilus with dconf-editor to show directory count for local dirs only.
 Once mounted, you can even open a terminal at that spot.
 The path is someting like: /run/user/1000/gvfs/ftp:host=x.y.y.z.